FRINXio/workflow-proxy/README.md

   * Filter workflow definitions based on tenant ID prefix when reading workflow definitions
   * Add/remove tenant id to task names (which are part of the workflow definition and are not globally allowed tasks)
   * Add user id into workflow's `ownerEmail` field
+  * Add/remove tenant id to workflowDef.tasks[name=DYNAMIC_FORK&type=SUBWORKFLOW].inputParameters.expectedName
+    * This is a special (conventional) inputParameter required by the UI and DYNAMIC_FORK to enforce all the dynamic tasks going into DYNAMIC_FORK are of the same name and type
+    * Ensuring tasks executed by DYNAMIC_FORK are tenant isolated or GLOBAL or allowed SYSTEM tasks
+    * This parameter has to always be named "expectedName" !!!
 * Task metadata (task definitions)
   * Add/remove tenant id to task defition name as prefix in form of `TENANT___taskType`
   * Filter task definitions based on tenant ID prefix
+* Task executions
+  * Add/remove tenant id to task name
+  * Add/remove tenant id to task.output.dynamic_tasks[*].name
+    * This is a special (conventional) inputParameter required by DYNAMIC_FORK carrying tasks to be dynamically executed
+    * This parameter has to always be named "dynamic_tasks" !!!
 * Workflow executions
   * Add tenant id to workflow name in the workflow execution request
   * Add `taskToDomain` mapping to workflow execution request